renesas/ra-fsp-examples/example_projects/ek_ra6m4/usb_hcdc/usb_hcdc_ek_ra6m4_ep/readme.txt

 Note:
 1. By default USB HCDC Example Project (i.e., Board 1) runs in Full-speed mode.
 2. RTT Print Buffer size should be configured to 512

+1) Segger RTT block address may needed to download and observe EP operation using a hex file with RTT-Viewer.
+   RTT Block address for hex file committed in repository are as follows:
+   a. e2studio: 0x200106c8
+   b.
+Keil: Not Available
+   c.
+IAR: Not Available

+2) If an EP is modified, compiled, and downloaded please find the block address (for the variable in RAM called _SEGGER_RTT) in .map file generated in the build configuration folder (Debug/Release).